 Grid-Based Eulerian Magneto-Hydrodynamics

-We parallelized the three-dimensional MHD code developed by [Pen, Arras & Wong 2003, ApJS, 149, 447] with MPI in cubic domain decomposition for distributed memory machines like the MacKenzie cluster at CITA or our new project cluster SWIRL at the University of Basel.
-A serial version of the original MHD code is available from this URL.
-It is an important goal of this project to develop efficient codes for mid-size clusters (#Processors times #Cores/Processor ~ 100).
-For standard calculations we use 600 zones cubed in order to resolve the innermost region of stellar core collapse and postbounce evolution with equidistant zone widths of 1 km.
+We parallelized the three-dimensional MHD code developed by [Pen, Arras & Wong 2003, ApJS, 149, 447] with MPI in cubic domain decomposition for distributed memory machines: at the time the MacKenzie cluster at CITA (Canadian Institute for Theoretical Astrophysics) and later our new project cluster SWIRL at the University of Basel.
+It was an important goal of this project to develop efficient codes for mid-size clusters (#Processors times #Cores/Processor ~ 100).
+For standard calculations we used 600 zones cubed in order to resolve the innermost region of stellar core collapse and postbounce evolution with equidistant zone widths of 1 km.
+Later and the current code versions are including a port to GPUs using OpenACC.

 The picture on the left hand side shows an equatorial cut through a 3D simulation at 70 ms after bounce.
 This is 70 ms after a collapsed and compactified stellar core has bounced back at almost incompressible nuclear densities.
 A shock front emerges which stops its rapid expansion at a radius of a few 100 kilometers due to internal dissociation and neutrino losses.
 One black density contour line is labelled 10^12 g/cm^3.
 It approximately demarcates the rotating protoneutron star formed at the center of the simulation.
 The background color on the left hand side of the plot shows the matter entropy.
 Matter inside the stalled accretion shock is shock-heated and subject to fluid instabilities.
 Cool matter continues to accrete from the outside.
 The background color on the right hand side shows the magentic field strength.
 The field is wound up around the surface of the differentially rotating protoneutron star, further out it is entangled by the fluid instabilities.
 At this early stage, the field in this simulation is too weak to generate a strong dynamical impact.
 Movies of preliminary simulations are displayed here.